- Open Access

 Descriptive data (means, standard deviation, and percentage) of the baseline characteristics of the intervention and reference population were presented for men and women separately.
 First, differences in study sample characteristics of the intervention and reference population by sex were examined using Students t-test for continuous variables and χ2-tests for categorical variables.
 Next, the effect of Hartslag Limburg on QoL was investigated by comparing change in the two summary RAND-36 scores, PCS and MCS, between the intervention group and the reference group using regression analyses.
 The dependent variable is change in PCS and MCS.
 Group status (intervention/reference) is the independent variable.
 The analyses were performed separately for men and women and adjusted for age, SES, presence of chronic diseases at baseline, occurrence of chronic diseases between baseline and follow-up, and mean of baseline and follow-up measurement of the variable under study.
 This last adjustment was done to neutralize possible effects of regression to the mean .
 Finally, since Hartslag Limburg has a specific focus on low-SES groups, additional regression analyses were also stratified for SES.
 For all statistical testing, we used two-sided hypothesis testing with an alpha level of < 0.05.
 Data were analysed using SAS software version 9.1.

-Baseline characteristics stratified by sex of intervention and reference population (1998) who completed follow-up in 2003
+Baseline characteristics of men and women measured in 1998 for the intervention and the reference population who completed follow-up in 2003 are shown in Table 1.

 Mean age of both populations was approximately 51 years.
 There were no significant differences in baseline characteristics in women between the two populations.
 However, men in the intervention group were younger, scored significantly lower on prevalence of cancer, vitality, and general health perception than men in the reference group.
 Additional analysis showed that at follow-up, responders (n = 3,114) (the total number of subjects with a pre- and post intervention measurement (intervention n = 2,356 and control n = 758)) compared with non-responders (n = 682) scored higher on baseline PCS (50.4 vs. 49.0) and MCS (50.3 vs. 48.9), whereas no differences were found regarding age, gender, and SES.